Experience Travel Group

 October

-By October, the weather in Laos will start to turn itself around as the rains begin to ease off and the dry season approaches.
-The whole country is lovely at this time of year, and whilst there is still a small chance of showers and temperatures are a little lower than other months, it is still by no means cold with temperatures averaging 24-26°C.
+Come October, the weather in Laos transforms; the rains gradually ease off and the dry season approaches.
+This period is enchanting throughout the entire country, and whilst there is a small chance of showers and temperatures are slightly cooler than other months, it is still far from cold with temperatures averaging 24-26°C.

 November

-The dry season’s back by November in Laos, which makes this a brilliant time to explore.
+The dry season is back by November in Laos, which makes this a brilliant time to explore.
 The rains have passed, leaving astonishingly verdant rural areas, but rivers are still running high, making this an ideal month for boat trips.
 Expect pleasantly warm temperatures, except in the cooler Northern Highlands.

 December